Gertrude Lübbe-Wolff

 Gertrude Lübbe-Wolff (born 31 January 1953) is a German academic and senior judge.
-She sits on the second senate of the Bundesverfassungsgericht (Federal Constitutional Court of Germany), having succeeded Jutta Limbach in this position in April 2002.
+She served as a justice of the second senate of the Bundesverfassungsgericht (Federal Constitutional Court of Germany) from 2002 to 2014, having succeeded Jutta Limbach in this position.

 Biography

 After studying law at the University of Bielefeld, the Albert-Ludwigs-Universität in Freiburg and Harvard Law School, Lübbe-Wolff received her doctorate in law at Freiburg im Breisgau.
 From 1979 to 1987 she was a research assistant at Bielefeld, focusing on public law, the constitutional history of the modern age, and philosophy of law.
 From 1988 to 1992 she was director of the Wasserschutzamt (the municipal authority in charge of water protection and other environmental protection tasks)in Bielefeld.
 Having turned down a call to Frankfurt University, she became a professor of Public Law at Bielefeld university in 1992.
-She was Chairperson of the German Council of Environmental Advisors from 2000 to 2002, Executive Director of the Center for Interdisciplinary Research, University of Bielefeld, from 1996 to 2002, member of the board of various national academic and professional societies in the years 1994–2002, and Chairperson of the Advisory Board of Wissenschaftskolleg zu Berlin from 2003 to 2009.
+She was Chairperson of the German Council of Environmental Advisors from 2000 to 2002, executive director of the Center for Interdisciplinary Research, University of Bielefeld, from 1996 to 2002, member of the board of various national academic and professional societies in the years 1994–2002, and chairperson of the advisory board of Wissenschaftskolleg zu Berlin from 2003 to 2009.

 During her tenure on the Federal Constitutional Court (2002–2014), Lübbe-Wolff was the reporting judge for the court's decisions on citizenship, budget and public finance, detentions, and the country's corrections system.

 In 2000 Lübbe-Wolff received the Gottfried Wilhelm Leibniz Prize of the Deutsche Forschungsgemeinschaft (the highest German prize for research).
 She was awarded the Hegel Prize in 2012 and an honorary doctorate (European University Institute) in 2015.
 She is a member of the Berlin-Brandenburg Academy of Science, honorary bencher of Middle Temple Inn, and honorary member of the Argentinian Society of Constitutional Justice.

 Personal life

 Lübbe-Wolff is married to the philosopher Michael Wolff and has four children.
-Her father is the philosopher Hermann Lübbe Hermann Lübbe.
+Her father is the philosopher Hermann Lübbe.
 The philosopher Weyma Lübbe is her sister.